Finding Derivative Functions and Values Using the definition... | Channels for Pearson+

 Substitution in Derivatives

-Once the derivative function is found, substitution involves plugging specific values into the derivative to find the rate of change at those points.
-For example, after finding g'(t), substitute t = -1, t = 2, and t = √3 to find g'(-1), g'(2), and g'(√3), respectively.
-This step is essential for evaluating the derivative at given points.
+Substitution involves replacing the variable in the derivative with specific values to find the derivative at those points.
+For example, after finding the derivative p'(θ), substitute θ with 1, 3, and 2/3 to find p'(1), p'(3), and p'(2/3).
+This step is necessary to evaluate the derivative at given points, providing specific rates of change.

 Recommended video: